-Here's What The GOP Bill Would (And Wouldn't) Change For Women's Health Care
+Here's What GOP Bill Would (And Wouldn't) Change For Women's Health Care

 The end of gender rating

 Prior to Obamacare, women were often charged more for the same health plans as men.
-The rationale was that women tend to use more healthcare services than men.
+The rationale was that women tend to use more health care services than men.

-However, Obamacare banned the practice, and that ban seems unlikely to change, as the GOP cites non-discrimination as one of the bill's selling points:
+However, Obamacare banned the practice, and that ban seems unlikely to change, as the GOP cites nondiscrimination as one of the bill's selling points:

 "Our proposal specifically prohibits any gender discrimination.
 Women will have equal access to the same affordable, quality health care options as men do under our proposal."